Pre-sessional English courses

 - develop your speaking and listening skills; including presentations and seminar discussions

-- help you learn important study skills, such as time management and avoiding plagiarism
+- help you learn important study skills, such as time management and effective note-taking

 The PSE course is accredited by BALEAP: the global forum for EAP professionals.